 Alicia Storin began playing cello at the age of 10 with the public school music program in her hometown of Mequon, WI, and continued her studies through high school with Greg Mathews of the Milwaukee Symphony Orchestra.
 Alicia earned a Bachelor’s of Music from the University of Minnesota - Twin Cities, and her Master’s of Music from the Cleveland Institute of Music in 2007, where she studied with Stephen Geber.
 Upon her return to Milwaukee, Alicia served as cellist in the Leonard Sorkin International Institute of Chamber Music at UW - Milwaukee, where she graduated with a performance certificate under Stefan Kartman in 2013.

 As a founding member of local ensemble Cadance Collective, Alicia works with musicians and dancers to create collaborative performance pieces using innovative musical scores and original choreography.
 She has also performed at both the Milwaukee Repertory Theater and American Players Theatre as the cellist/Muse in 'An Iliad' opposite Wisconsin favorite, actor James DeVita.
-Alicia teaches as part of the faculty at both the Waukesha String Academie and the Milwaukee Youth Symphony Orchestra.
+Alicia teaches as part of the faculty at Alverno College, Hartford Union High School, the Waukesha String Academie, and the Milwaukee Youth Symphony Orchestra.

 JOHANNA SCHILLING, PIANO